Kirton, Lincolnshire: Kirton Meres

 The parish contained the ancient manor of Kirton Meres, the seat of Roger de Kirton (d.
 1383), alias de Kirketon / Roger de Meres / Meeres), a Justice of the Common Pleas (1371–1380).
-The manor house (later known as "Orme Hall") was demolished in 1818 but the arched gatehouse (Porter's Lodge, built of brick, guard room, and chambers over it, with stone dressings, windows, archway, door-ways, and copings, surmounted by highly pitched step gables, with 15 sculpted heraldic shields, some now held by the Spalding Gentlemen's Society, Broad Street, Spalding, Lincs) survived until 1925 on the south side of the Willington Road, one mile west of the town of Kirton.
+The manor house (later known as "Orme Hall") was demolished in 1818 but the arched gatehouse (Porter's Lodge, built of brick, guard room, and chambers over it, with stone dressings, windows, archway, door-ways, and copings, surmounted by highly pitched step gables, with 15 sculpted heraldic shields, some now held by the Spalding Gentlemen's Society, Broad Street, Spalding, Lincs) survived until 1925 on the south side of the Willington Road, one mile west of the centre of Kirton.
 Another of this family resident at Kirton Meres was the churchman Francis Meres (1565–1647).

-Local governance

-Local governance of the town was reorganised on 1 April 1974, as a result of the Local Government Act 1972.
-Kirton parish forms its own electoral ward.
+Governance

+There are three tiers of local government covering Kirton, at parish, district and county level: Kirton Parish Council, Boston Borough Council, and Lincolnshire County Council.
+The parish council generally meets at Kirton Town Hall.

+Kirton was an ancient parish and gave its name to the larger Kirton Wapentake within the Parts of Holland, one of the three traditional subdivisions of Lincolnshire.
+When elected parish and district councils were established in 1894, Kirton was given a parish council and included in the Boston Rural District.
+The rural district was replaced by the larger borough of Boston as part of local government reorganisation in 1974, which also saw the Holland County Council that had been established in 1889 replaced by Lincolnshire County Council.

 Kirton falls within the drainage area of the Black Sluice Internal Drainage Board.